Set up a decision model

 Go to Projects > All assets.

-Click Create > Decision model.
+Click Create > Decision model or press C+D.

 Enter a Decision model name.